mportuesisf/superplot/README.md

 ## What's Here

 - `superplot.md` - The original article manuscript, as submitted to _COMPUTE!_ magazine.
-Converted to Markdown from scanned/OCR-ed hardcopy; the original article was composed using [SuperScripsit](https://en.wikipedia.org/wiki/Scripsit) on a TRS-80 Model III computer.  _COMPUTE!_ edited the article which appeared in print.
+Converted to Markdown from scanned/OCR-ed hardcopy; the manuscript was composed using [SuperScripsit](https://en.wikipedia.org/wiki/Scripsit) on a TRS-80 Model III computer.  _COMPUTE!_ edited the article which appeared in print.
 - `SUPRPLOT.LST` - Atari BASIC source code.
 To use this on an Atari computer, you will need to convert the line endings to [ATASCII](https://en.wikipedia.org/wiki/ATASCII) conventions.
 On Microsoft Windows, you can use the application [MemoPad](http://joyfulcoder.com/memopad/) to do the conversion.
 - `SUPRPLOT.BAS` - The program as tokenized Atari BASIC, ready to run on an actual Atari.
 (You may need to create an ATR disk image and copy the file to it).